UnderNotic/minimal-mistakes/_posts/2020-04-10-serverless-for-dummies-pragmatic-encounter.md

 ## Here I am without the server

 Serverless in on the rise.
-Gaining a lot of traction to push new abililties, features and there is more and more hosting/deployment options.
+Gaining a lot of traction to push new abilities, features and there is more and more hosting/deployment options.

 It is not only bound to public cloud providers but it's also getting more popular on on-premise environments where you can tune it to your needs.
-This is backed up by frameworks like OpenFAAS, Kubeless, which are build on top of kubernetes and open source world.
+This is backed up by frameworks like OpenFAAS, Kubeless, which are often build in open source world.

 > Main idea of serverless is to not worry about infrastructure technicalities (no server) and instead focus on solving real problems/writing code.

-Serverless code generally is short-living and needs to be staless, meaning state should be put into/handled by external system, database, etc.
+Serverless code generally is short-living and needs to be stateless, meaning state should be put into/handled by external system, database, etc.
-Thus it is harder/trickier to do small statefull things like connection pooling (i.e. connections pooling to rmds databases).
+Thus it is harder/trickier to do small stateful things like connection pooling (i.e. connections pooling to sql databases).

 <figure class="align-center" style="width: 75%">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/serverless-for-dummies/pros.jpeg" alt="">